 1. In 2019, a record-high of 189.6 million Americans shopped between Thanksgiving Day and Cyber Monday.

 During the prior-year period, about 165.8 million consumers went shopping.
-Meaning, the year-on-year increase in holiday shoppers was an impressive 14%.
+Meaning, per the latest holiday shopping statistics, the year-on-year increase in holiday shoppers was an impressive 14%.
 In 2017, however, the number of Americans who went shopping during those days was 174.6 million.

 (National Retail Federation)